 Learning the resources and tools available for teaching history and social science.
-Hands-on development of methods for classroom use, including a minimum of 20 hours of observation and participation in history and social science classrooms is required.
-This course prepares teachers to meet the California state requirements for the multiple subjects credential in history and social science and equips students with knowledge and methodologies for the successful integration and teaching of these subjects.
-Coursework contributes to California TPE 1, TPE 4, TPE 6, and TPE 9 (Prerequisites: TEDU123, HUMA251, and HUMA252)
+Hands-on development of methods for classroom use including a minimum of two hours of observation and participation in history and social science classrooms required.
+This course prepares teachers to meet the California state requirements in history and social science for the multiple subject credential and equips students with knowledge and methodologies for the successful integration and teaching of these subjects.
+(Prerequisites: TEDU123, HUMA251, and HUMA252)

-TEDU323 2 units LANGUAGE, CULTURE, AND LITERACY (F)
+TEDU323 3 units LANGUAGE, CULTURE, AND LITERACY

 Explores the wonder and development of language with various cultures, the literacy aspects of language development and structure, and attention to the development of concepts, vocabulary and contextual analysis.
-Areas covered in this course include the essential foundations for teaching reading, language and literature.
-Coursework contributes to California TPE 4, TPE 5, TPE 7, TPE 8, and TPE 11.
+Areas covered in this course include the essential foundations for teaching reading, language, and literature.
+(Prerequisite: TEDU123)